Hyperbaric Oxygen Therapy in Winnipeg | Canada Hyperbarics Skip to main content

 Where do Manitoba divers go for decompression sickness?

-Manitoba's Shared Health EMS coordinates transport of decompression-sickness cases to Thunder Bay, Hamilton, or Edmonton depending on clinical urgency and chamber availability.
+Manitoba's Shared Health EMS coordinates transport of decompression-sickness cases to the nearest hospital HBOT programme, typically Hamilton General Hospital in Ontario, Misericordia Community Hospital in Edmonton, or the Arthur J.E.
+Child Comprehensive Cancer Centre / Foothills Medical Centre in Calgary, depending on clinical urgency.
 Always call 911 first; do not attempt to travel privately while symptomatic.

 Is HBOT safe at a private clinic?